 These are only samples of the field’s many possibilities.

 The UC Education Abroad Program (EAP) offers students the opportunity for study abroad.
 Art majors may participate in EAP in their junior year.
-Proposed art students (have not yet completed their two foundation courses) are not approved to study abroad.
-Art students may not go abroad in their senior year, as the last three quarters of coursework must be in residence at UC Santa Cruz.
+Students should be a declared art major and have completed their lower-division studios (20_) before going abroad so they can take upper-division studios abroad.
+Art students considering going abroad in their senior year should consult their college regarding the Senior Residency requirement.

-Baskin Visual Arts Center provides excellent studio facilities for animation, drawing, painting, installation art, public art, sculpture, intermedia, and digital and traditional print media and photography.
-Computer and digital art facilities are located at Baskin Visual Arts Center, the Digital Arts Research Center, and Porter College.
+Baskin Visual Arts Center provides excellent studio facilities for drawing, painting, installation art, public art, sculpture, animation, intermedia, digital and traditional print media, and photography.
+Computer facilities are located at Baskin Visual Arts, Digital Arts Research Center, and Porter College.

 Jude Pipes, Advisor